lkasler/axon-demo/README.md

 docker run -d --name axonserver -p 8024:8024 -p 8124:8124 axoniq/axonserver
 ```

-Feel free to startup a server instance yourself by downloading the binaries from [here](http://www.axonframework.org/download).

 In order to check the installation was succeded, browse to "http://localhost:8024/" and we should see the Axon dashboard:

 ![Axon Dashboard]({{ site.url }}{{ site.baseurl }}/images/axon-installation-1.png)